j3k0/cordova-plugin-purchase/doc/api.md

 #### Notes

- - When finished, a consumable product will get back to the `VALID` state.
+ - When finished, a consumable product will get back to the `VALID` state, while other will enter the `OWNED` state.
- - Any error in the purchase process will bring the product back to the `VALID` state.
+ - Any error in the purchase process will bring a product back to the `VALID` state.
- - During application startup, product will go instantly from `REGISTERED` to `OWNED` if it's a purchased non-consumable or non-expired subscription.
+ - During application startup, products may go instantly from `REGISTERED` to `APPROVED` or `OWNED`, for example if they are purchased non-consumables or non-expired subscriptions.

 #### state changes

-Each time the product changes state, an event is triggered (see [events](#events)).
+Each time the product changes state, appropriate events is triggered.

+Learn more about events [here](#events) and about listening to events [here](#when).

 ## <a name="errors"></a>*store.Error* object